Pauan/Immutable/doc/doc.rst

   Returns a new Stack_ with no values.

-  This does not modify the Stack_, it returns a new Stack_.
+  This does not mutate the Stack_, it returns a new Stack_.

   This function runs in ``O(1)`` time.